National Electrical Code Top Ten Tips: Article 250 -- Grounding

 ground-fault current path," Ground fault," and

 "Ground-fault current path."
-These definitions, if
+These definitions, even if

 understood, are not enough for proper application of grounding.
 You